 Keep a log of the retaliation just the same as keeping track of the original unwanted behavior.
 It's easier to make a case that there was retaliatory action against you.
 The EEOC is unlikely to file a lawsuit on your behalf as it's limited to a budget of $5000 per lawsuit unless the case will generate publicity or controversy.

 Filing a Title VII Lawsuit

 Filing a complaint with the EEOC is a slow process.
 If the agency does not act on your complaint within 180 days, you can request a Notice of Right to Sue which authorizes you to file a lawsuit in federal court against your employer.
 Once you receive the letter, you have 90 days to file.

 If you need help with an EEOC claim, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.